hawkinsw/medava/README.md

 ## What Goes Around Comes Around

 The pharmacy creates medicine and needs to ship it to the hospital.
 In the simulation, we are not concerned about the pharmacology of the medicine (per se) but we are concerned about how its chemical makeup might affect its transportation.
 For instance, does the medicine's composition require that it be refrigerated during transportation?
 That it cannot be jostled?
-That it cannot be in-transport for longer than a certain period of time?
+That it cannot be in transport for longer than a certain period of time?

-Let's start building the `Medicine` class.
+Let's start building a `Medicine` class.
 The `Medicine` class will be the *base class* (what Java calls a *superclass*) for all the medicines that are transportable between point A and point B in our simulation.
 We will add functionality to the class (and its subclasses [what Java also calls subclasses]) throughout the assignment but there are a few things that we can configure upfront.

-When the programmer *instantiates* (creates an instance of [unhelpfully]) a class (by using the `new` keyword to write a *[class instance creation expression](https://docs.oracle.com/javase/specs/jls/se18/html/jls-15.html#jls-15.9)*), the class' *constructor* is called.
-The constructor is like any other method in that it takes parameters.
+When the programmer *instantiates* (creates an instance of [unhelpfully]) a class (by using the `new` keyword to write a *[class instance creation expression](https://docs.oracle.com/javase/specs/jls/se18/html/jls-15.html#jls-15.9)*), the class' _constructor_ is called.
 The job of the constructor is to perform any actions that are required to initialize an instance of that particular type (e.g., initialize instance variables, configure external resource access [database connections, file handles, network connections, etc]).
-However, the constructor does not actually return anything and, therefore, has no return type.
+The constructor is like any other method in that it may have parameters.
+However, the constructor differs from other methods in that its name is prescribed by the language (it must be the same as the name of the class) and it does not actually return anything and, therefore, has no return type.
 The constructor for our `Medicine` class will take a single parameter -- the name of the medicine (as a `String`).

 In the `Medicine` class in the `Medicine.java` file, write the following constructor: